CUNYTechPrep/zip-code-api-lab/README.md

 ## the Zip API service

-The Zip Code API , when called, returns a json object with information regarding that particual zipcode or city.
+The Zip Code API , when called, returns a json object with information regarding the specified zipcode or city.

 ![Demo](https://i.imgur.com/R9qOpqR.gif)